 Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 6

-The Dallas Stars visit the Seattle Kraken for Game 6 of the NHL Playoffs Second Round at Climate Pledge Arena on Saturday, May 13, starting at 7:00 PM ET on ESPN, SportsNet, and TVAS.
-The Stars lead 3-2 in the series.
-The Kraken are the underdog (+135) in this decisive game against the Stars (-155).
+The Seattle Kraken are on their home ice at Climate Pledge Arena to play the Dallas Stars for Game 6 of the NHL Playoffs Second Round on Saturday, May 13, starting at 7:00 PM ET on ESPN, SportsNet, and TVAS.
+The Stars have a 3-2 lead in the series.
+The Stars are favored (-165) against the Kraken (+140).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!